HIPAA Compliance Essentials for 2026

 - Sign business associate agreements with all third parties that handle PHI.

-- Keep audit logs and rule-keeping records for at least six years.
+- Keep audit logs and compliance records for at least six years.

 - Appoint a privacy officer and a security officer.